-- the national association of professional organizers says we spend one year of our lives looking for lost items.
+- The National Association of Professional Organizers reports we spend one year of our lives looking for lost items.

-- harris interactive reports that 23 percent of adults say they pay bills late (and incur fees) because they lose them.
+- Harris Interactive reports 23 percent of adults say they pay bills late (and incur fees) because they lose them.

-- 1 in 11 american households rents a self-storage space and they spend over $1000 a year in rent.
+- 1 in 11 American households rent a self-storage space and spend over $1000 a year in rent.

 - It costs an average of $10/square foot to store items in your home.